Cheapest energy suppliers in the UK right now (March 2026)

 How Recommendations Are Updated

-He checks tariff changes, feedback from thousands of users, and any new government rules.
-This keeps his tips fresh and helps you react quickly, so you don’t miss out on better rates.
+He checks tariff changes, feedback from thousands of users, and any new government rules (like the 2026 levy changes).
+This keeps his tips fresh and helps you react quickly so you don’t miss out on better rates.

 How Martin Lewis Evaluates Energy Companies